 We understand the complex process of filing a claim and will guide you every step of the way.
 Horwitz, Horwitz & Associates has successfully obtained more than ONE BILLION dollars in verdicts and settlements.
 There is no firm more dedicated to getting you all of the compensation you are entitled to.

-Determining Fault in Construction Accidents
+How is Fault Determined in Construction Accidents?

 For a workers’ compensation claim, all you need to do is prove that the accident happened during your employment and at the workplace.